🧬

 Official measurements, coat, and temperament

-• Coat: Soft, long, or wavy with undercoat.
+• Coat: Soft, long, or wavy, with a well-developed undercoat.

 Breed Trivia